linojon/CardboardInteractor/Readme.md

 To make a game object interactable, on the object,
 1. Add a CardboardInteractable script from this package

 The camera will now interact with the game object.
-The default machanic is you point-and-click to select, move your head, then point-and-click again to unselect.
+The default mechanic is you point-and-click to select, move your head, then point-and-click again to unselect.

 Note the On Hover Enter, On Hover Exit, On Select Enter, and On Select Exit actions are comparable to the XRI interactable ones.